IPGP/geodezyx/docsrc/source/getting_started.rst

 ::

     #### Import
-    from geodezyx import *                   # Import the geodezyx modules
+    import geodezyx           # Import the geodezyx modules

-If the modules are well imported (without errors in the console), fine! you have installed the `geodezyx` toolbox!
+If the module are well imported (without errors in the console), fine! you have installed the `geodezyx` toolbox!
 If not, check again the potential errors during the installation.

-Nevertheless, star imports are not recomended.
-It is better to import the modules separatelly, e.g.:
+It might be better to import the modules separatelly, e.g.:

 ::